Stilic/ForeverModInstaller/README.md

 (For testing FMI, you should try check if [this URL](fmi://https://gamebanana.com/mmdl/578328,Mod,289479))

-## Disclaimer before remove
+## Disclaimer before remove or update
-If you want to remove FMI, remove the protocol handler by running `removeProtocol.exe`.
+Before removing or updating FMI, remove the protocol handler by running `removeProtocol.exe`.

 ## Developper's Documentation
 Its located [here](DEVDOC.md).